Quiet Journal Time: Filling a Page with Geometric Patterns

 dusty rose pink emerald green hex code colour palette

-Watercolour Green Ash Leaf Botanical Illustration in Procreate (1) (PDF Tutorial)
+Watercolour Green Ash Leaf Botanical Illustration in Procreate (1) (PDF Step-by-Step Tutorial)

 botanical illustration of an ash leaf in procreate with realistic watercolour brush set

-Bring the elegance of nature into your digital sketchbook with this ash leaf botanical illustration tutorial—designed especially for Procreate and created using my Realistic Watercolour Minimalist Brush Set.
+Bring the elegance of nature into your digital sketchbook with this ash leaf botanical illustration tutorial—designed especially for Procreate and created using the Realistic Watercolour Brush & Canvas Set.
 Whether you’re a beginner or an experienced artist exploring digital watercolour, this guided lesson will help you develop a clean, minimalistic style like real watercolour.

 watercolour botanical illustration green leaf procreate